The Jonsbo N1: The start of a new home lab

 Building in the Jonsbo N1 was a breeze.
 The biggest callout is cable management.
 With this many drives, there are a lot of cables to keep track of, and you will want right-angle SATA cables.
 The warranty doesn’t cover the backplate, so take extra care when wiring up the hard drives.
 It’s also worth noting that the hard drives don’t use a typical drive caddy, but rather a rubber grommet and rubber handle mechanism to mount them into the case.
 The 140mm fan is girthy, and built for static pressure, so it can force plenty of air past the drives to cool all the internal components.

 This is an incredibly tight build area and, as mentioned, cable management is key.
 For example – I did not secure my CPU 8-pin power connector well enough.
-It shifted after I got the case all together, so I couldn’t open the case back up.
+It shifted after I got the case altogether, so I couldn’t open the case back up.
 The cable would bind as soon as the case was pulled even slightly open.
 I was able to get a small set of tweezers in to push the cable down, but I was moments from cutting the cable and ordering a new one.
-I 3-D printed a clip to hold my M.2 to SATA board in place, but that isn’t a fault of the Jonsbo N1.
+I 3-D printed a clip to hold my M.2-to-SATA board in place, but that isn’t a fault of the Jonsbo N1.